Krzyrok/react-redux-async-training/README.md

 <h2>debugging</h2>
 For debugging: <br />
-1) change devtool property in webpack.config.js (from 'eval' to the e.g. 'source-map') <br />
+1) change devtool property in webpack.config.js (from "eval" to the e.g. "source-map") <br />
-2) open browser devtools console - all actions are logged thank to redux-logger (configureStore.js) <br />
+2) open browser devtools console - all actions are logged thanks to the redux-logger (it is used in configureStore.js) <br />
 3) install Redux DevTools (e.g. as Chrome extension: https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd ) <br />
 <br />